BotYue/CSE-398-25Sp-SU/Lab Info/Student Lecture Topic.md

 --------------------------------------------
 > [!IMPORTANT]
 > You need to follow the topic.<br>The note is used to help you break down the topic.
 You don't need to strictly follow the note.
+<br>You can find your group number in Blackboard
 ----------------------

 #### Week 3: